 Not to mention the sense of accomplishment and reward you’ll feel after transforming a client’s pet.
 You’re doing a service that people appreciate and often is essential to the health and happiness of their dogs.

-Finally, don’t be so hard on yourself when you’re first starting out.
+Finally, don’t be so hard on yourself when you’re first starting out in dog grooming.
 Striving to improve yourself and your abilities are important.
 We all need goals to aim for so that we continue to progress.

 However, don’t try and aim for perfection.
 It’s impossible.
 Being perfect isn’t a tangible goal and will hinder you in the long run by affecting your morale.
 It’s ok to make mistakes, try new things and ask for help.
 No one knows everything and being amazing at everything straight away isn’t likely, it takes time.

-So enjoy the journey and cut yourself some slack whilst you’re learning.
+So enjoy the journey and cut yourself some slack whilst you’re learning how excel as a Dog Groomer.

-If you’re interested in becoming a qualified dog groomer, we can help.
+If you’re interested in becoming a qualified Dog Groomer, we can help.
+We are the go-to distance learning providers for dog grooming courses.

-Online courses allow you to engage with your learning at a pace and place that suits you.
+Online dog grooming courses allow you to engage with your learning at a pace and place that suits you.
 So you don’t have to worry about rearranging your current schedule.